tiammue/docpdf/CONTRIBUTING.md

-# Contributing to Document Converter
+# Contributing to docpdf

-Thank you for your interest in contributing to Document Converter!
+Thank you for your interest in contributing to docpdf!
 This document provides guidelines for contributing to the project.

 ## Getting Started